 Andrew Ceperley joined Claremont McKenna College as its second Director of the Silicon Valley Program in February 2016.
 A long time higher education practitioner dedicated to the professional outcomes of the college educated, Andy has worked with students, faculty, alumni, and employers to strengthen the connection between classroom learning and workplace readiness.

-Currently, he serves as a consultant for the University of Michigan’s William Davidson Institute, an organization focused largely on capacity-building employability projects for developing nations.
-Andy has consulted with many schools throughout the country, including the University of Arizona, the University of Pennsylvania, Michigan Tech, and Occidental College.
+Currently, Andy serves as an executive coach and consultant to leaders and institutions throughout the United States and abroad.
 Andy is active as a speaker, writer, and member of NACE, the National Association of Colleges and Employers.
 He served on the NACE Board for six years, and in 2012-13 Andy was the first to serve as NACE President from a campus outside the United States.
+He was inducted into the selective NACE academy of Fellows in 2016.
 Originally from Philadelphia, Andy earned a BS in Business Administration from the Pamplin College of Business at Virginia Tech and an MA in Communication from the University of Virginia.